ViktorPetreski/WIER-Assignment1/README.md

 [Google Drive link to the database](https://drive.google.com/open?id=1_rOJB_z2xKtohWERE8qKcYgtDK8tLs7H)

+Extract it with `tar -xvf database.tar.gz`

 # Network graph for eprostor.gov.si
-It is better if you download it
+It is better if you download it and zoom it
 ![the network](path1.png)